-Join Terri Wagner for an in-depth discussion in this video Defining stakeholders, part of Managing Project Stakeholders.
+Join Terri Wagner for an in-depth discussion in this video Defining stakeholders, part of Project Management Foundations: Stakeholders.

 - The term stakeholder means: "An organization, group, or individual "who could impact or be impacted by your project."
 They literally "have a stake in" or are affected by an activity, decision, or outcome of your project work.
 It's often easy to spot key stakeholders, those who have money, resources, or power on the project.
 Yet a good project team will be certain to identify all stakeholders for ultimate project success.

 A few years ago, Denver, Colorado was looking for a construction company to do a major build out of our primary freeway through the heart of downtown.
 The search included checking references of how previous cities experienced the final contenders' work.
 The company that won the contract had high marks from the previous key stakeholders and the residents and daily commuters of the previous city.
 During our project, there were four old bridges that had to come down to expand the freeway, with new ones being built first to replace them.